Product Management InternGradPadDelivered

 New Community Member

-Signs up, verifies email, and completes early app setup to start networking.
+Signs up, verifies their account, and completes early app setup to start networking without confusion.

 • Understand what each step requires and what comes next